 Dreyer Boyajian LLP defends the rights of those accused of serious matters, from felonies to misdemeanors.
 Facing a criminal charge is a stressful and overwhelming process to navigate, especially when you are unfamiliar with the criminal justice system.

 We discuss the types of cases our criminal defense attorneys can help you with in the sections below.
-For immediate assistance, please call us in Albany and Saratoga Springs at (518) 463-7784 today.
-Dreyer Boyajian LLP serves clients in the Capital District and nearby areas of New York.
+For immediate assistance, please call us at (518) 463-7784 today.
+At Dreyer Boyajian LLP, our criminal defense attorneys are proud to represent clients in the Capital District, including Albany, Saratoga Springs, Schenectady, Troy, NY, and all of New York State.

 In New York, a blood alcohol content (BAC) of .08 or higher is considered driving while intoxicated.
 For a first offense, DWI and driving while ability impaired by one or more drugs (DWAI/Drug) carry a fine of up to $1,000 and 1 year in jail.